Bedford Primary School

 About music at Bedford:

-To ensure consistency and clear progression in knowledge skills and the acquisition of vocabulary, the Charanga music programme is used right across school.
-This scheme follows guidance from the DFE Model Music Curriculum.
+To ensure our music curriculum is varied and meets the needs of our children, we have devised our own bespoke teaching programme, following guidance from the DFE Model Music Curriculum.
+The core of our curriculum is based around the Charanga scheme.
+However, alongside these lessons we have planned within our curriculum for teaching elements of the Friday Afternoon project, Liverpool Cathedral Schools Singing Project and whole class instrument teaching from our music hub.
 Within this scheme, children are exposed to a wide variety of musical styles and composers, both modern, classical and from an array of different cultures.
-Children are given the opportunity to sing and perform as soloists or as part of a large or small group.
+Children are given the opportunity to perform as soloists or as part of a large or small group.
 They are also taught to play the glockenspiel and from Year 4 onwards are taught to play the recorder.
 Performing and celebrating musical achievements is a vital aspect of this subject and something we strive to provide opportunities for.

 During their time at Bedford there are many extra-curricular music or performance based activities for children to attend.
-We have a KS2 choir, Sing and Sign group, dance and musical theatre clubs.
-In addition to more formal performances, whenever possible, our choir 'give back' to their community with appearances at care homes for the elderly or other local events.
+We have a KS2 choir, dance and musical theatre clubs.
+In addition to more formal performances, whenever possible, our choir 'give back' to their community with appearances at local events.
 We have strong links with Liverpool Anglican Cathedral and all children have the opportunity to access their outreach education programmes, performing in the cathedral and auditioning for their various choirs.
 We have a number of children who have been successful in joining their chorister programme.

-At Bedford we are constantly evaluating our music offer and frequently take part in projects which we feel will enhance our childrens musical experiences. e.g. a group of Year 5 children recently took part in the Very Young Composers trial project, which gave them the opportunity to compose their own pieces alongside professional musicians, resulting in their pieces being premiered in front of a special audience.
+At Bedford we are constantly evaluating our music offer and frequently take part in projects which we feel will enhance our children's musical experiences.

 Useful Music links: